 In my own personal journey I have found meaning in enjoying this human life while I have it, and contributing to making the world a better place to live in, I find meaning in nurturing my wife and children, I find meaning in helping others see the beauty that lies within them.
 I find meaning in feeling connected with others, with creation, with God.
 Spirituality is the part of human living that has to do with meaning in one’s life and with the experience of transcendence i.e. connecting with what is beyond you.
 It took me ages to come to understand the meaning of the word transcendence.
 I could come to understand it when I slowly started to experience a deep spiritual connection with others, with creation and God.

 Is this an essential list to happiness?

-I draw this list form personal experience, the experience of 14 years of practice as a counselling psychologist, and from research.
+This list is from personal experience, the experience of 14 years of practice as a counselling psychologist, and from research.
 For some, the search of happiness is straightforward, for others bumpy and for some others it might feel outright impossible.
 My own personal process of searching for happiness brought me to this list.
 It is important that we are in the process of searching.
-As John said, sometimes we come along ‘crumbs of happiness’ but as we become more expert in how and where to search we can come by more and more happiness and potentially also live in happiness.
+As John said, sometimes we come along ‘crumbs of happiness’ but as we become more expert in how and where to search we can come by more and more happiness and potentially also live in happiness.”

 *Name has been changed.

 “I Hit Rock Bottom” – Getting The Basics Right To Get Up